blay/blay.se/edgeryders.markdown

 > The reasoning behind this inquiry is that surveys point to a growing
 > lack of involvement on youths’ part and a gloomy future of party
-> politics. [...]
-Who will elect our officials if not a small minority?
+> politics. […] Who will elect our officials if not a small minority?
+If
-> If indeed they are turning away, institutions are responsible to look
+> indeed they are turning away, institutions are responsible to look
 > into why this happens and how to bring them closer.

 These concerns are also put in another light in a blog post in June 2012